IChowdhury01/MATCH/README.md

 - **Creating a new user.** From the homepage select `Register a new account.`.
 Fill out all the fields, click `Get Location`, and then click `Register`.

-- **Logging in** From the homepage select `Log in`.
-Enter out the username and password and hit `Log in`.
-Note that registering an ccount will automatically log you in.

-- **Viewing your friend list** After logging in you'll see you list of friends.

 - **Viewing a friend's profile** Clicking on a name in your list of friends will show you their profile.

-- **Viewing your own profile** Clicking on `View profile` in the top left corner will show you your own profile.

-- **Uploading a photo** After logging in, click `choose file`, select a file, and then click `Upload Photo`.
-The picture will be visible on your profile page.

 - **Rejecting a match** When a viewing a friend's profile, select `Reject`.
 They will no longer appear on your list of friends and you will no longer appear on theirs.